DBarthe/Life/README.md

 * __-m__

->switch to closed map mode (problem with camera movements)
+>switch to closed map mode (problem with camera movements)0

 * __-r__ a[|b]

 >change the rules. a is a list of number of neighbor for birth, b is like a but for survival. (exemple : -r 3/23 for the official rules)